biocore/songbird/README.md

 Above, the model with the lowest cross-validation error is highlighted in green.
 You can see how its performance compares to other models that were fit on this dataset with various parameters.
-Additionally, the model's diagnostic plots are shown, which can be used to verify that they have an exponential decay and a stable plateau.
+Additionally, the model's diagnostic plots are shown, which will have an exponential decay and a stable plateau if the model converged.

 Similarly, _if you're running Songbird through QIIME 2_, the `qiime songbird summarize-paired` command allows you to view two sets of